Ringworm Pictures Slideshow: A Collection of Photos

 What Causes Ringworm?

-Certain fungi can help the body, but the dermatophyte type that cause ringworm irritate the skin instead.
+Certain fungi can help the body, but the dermatophyte types that cause ringworm irritate the skin instead.
 These fungi live off the dead tissues of your skin, hair, and nails.
 Dermatophytes thrive in warm, moist areas, such as the skin folds of the groin area or between the toes.
 You’re at greater risk of getting ringworm if you sweat excessively or have minor injuries to your skin, scalp, or nails.

 Ringworm of the Body (Tinea Corporis)